Karen Mayne: Career

-Personal life
+Personal life and death

-Mayne has two children and six grandchildren.
-She is a lifelong resident of the West side of Salt Lake Valley.
-She is a member of the Methodist Church.
+Mayne had two children and six grandchildren.
+She was a lifelong resident of the West side of Salt Lake Valley.
+Mayne was a member of the Methodist Church.

 In January 2022, Mayne was hospitalized after falling at her home and suffered from a head and shoulder injury.
 She was later diagnosed with cancer while receiving treatment for her injuries.
+Mayne died on August 15, 2024, at the age of 78.

 Election results

 In 2014 Mayne was unopposed in the primary.
 During the general election she had a challenger who dropped out before the election and won unopposed.